-The cumulative gross exposure through equity, debt, derivative positions (including fixed income derivatives), repo transactions in corporate debt securities, other permitted securities/assets and such other securities/assets as may be permitted by the Board from time to time should not exceed 100% of the net assets of the Scheme.
+The cumulative gross exposure through equity, debt, derivative positions (including fixed income derivatives), repo transactions in corporate debt securities, REITs and InvITs, other permitted securities/assets and such other securities/assets as may be permitted by the Board from time to time should not exceed 100% of the net assets of the scheme.
 Further, the gross exposure limit will not include cash and cash equivalents having residual maturity of less than 91 days (government securities, repo on government securities and treasury bills).
-The total exposure related to option premium paid will not exceed 20% of the net assets of the Scheme.